digital-carver/QuantumOptics.jl-website/README.md

 The code snippets are executed by make.jl.

 Finally, one uses jekyll to build the website:

-    * For development run jekyll interactively: `jekyll serve`.
+* For development, run jekyll interactively: `jekyll serve`.
 * To just create it once: `jekyll build`.
 This will create the finished website in the `build` directory which then can be deployed to the server.